zalando/zalenium/docs/_posts/2000-01-06-kubernetes.md

 It is a good idea to create a separate service account for specific use by Zalenium, especially when running inside OpenShift because it uses role based authentication by default, meaning that the service account will need a
-<code class="bg-light text-dark">ClusterRole</code> created that has the necessary privileges to access the parts of
+<code>ClusterRole</code> created that has the necessary privileges to access the parts of
 the Kubernetes API that it needs to.

 <details>